County Attorney: Davenport officer-involved shooting in October was justified

 Officers commanded Klum to drop his weapon, and one officer tried to talk with Klum.
 The officer can be heard in a video asking Klum what his name is and encouraging him to put the gun down.

-Klum didn't put the gun down.
+Klum didn't put down the gun.
 A crowd of bystanders had started to form at this point, although officers kept asking them to go back inside and leave the area.
 The bystanders included children and adults, some of whom were recording the incident on their phones.

 Officers shot Klum twice with less-lethal weapons, and he did not stop or put his BB gun down.
-Klum started moving toward the crowd of civilians, and that was when Officer Roth shot him, hitting him in the left, mid back.
+Klum started moving toward the crowd of civilians, and that was when Roth shot him, hitting him in the left mid back.

 Walton said Roth was afraid of a hostage situation or mass shooting when Klum started to move toward the civilians with what Roth believed was a gun.